AlSch092/DetectOpenHandles/README.md

 - Calls to `OpenProcess` from external applications to our application can be detected

 ## Drawbacks & Limitations
-- Expensive CPU-wise to constantly fetch all system handles
+- Expensive CPU-wise to constantly fetch all handles on the system
 - SERVICE or SYSTEM processes cannot have their handles queried from usermode

 Thanks for reading, happy coding!